tubic/EpiGym/README.md

 ## Project repository

 The canonical repository and issue tracker are at https://github.com/tubic/EpiGym.
-A public release should use a versioned tag whose files and `CHECKSUMS.sha256` match this release archive.
-Upstream data references are listed in `DATASHEET.md`.

 ## License and data notice